emscripten-core/emscripten/test/cross_origin_storage/README.md

 ```

 This produces `index.js` and `index.wasm`.
 The SHA-256 hash of `index.wasm`
-is embedded in `index.js` at build time — you can verify them match:
+is embedded in `index.js` at build time — you can verify they match:

 ```bash
 sha256sum index.wasm